 What Companies Subsidise Medical Cannabis in Australia?

-As of today, the majority of health insurance companies in Australia provide some coverage for medical cannabis.
+These days, the majority of health insurance companies in Australia provide some coverage for medical cannabis.
 The exact coverage will depend on your specific plan.
-Let’s compare some of Australia’s largest insurers and the best options for securing medical cannabis coverage.
+Below we compare some of Australia’s largest insurers and the best options for securing medical cannabis coverage.

 If you opt for a more comprehensive plan, you could claim up to $600 per year for non-PBS pharmaceuticals (including medical cannabis).